cleder/awesome-python-testing/README.md

 ## Mutation Testing
 - [mutmut](https://github.com/boxed/mutmut) - Mutmut is a mutation testing system for Python, with a strong focus on ease of use.
+- [Cosmic Ray](https://github.com/sixty-north/cosmic-ray) - Cosmic Ray is a mutation testing tool for Python 3.
+It makes small changes to your source code, running your test suite for each one

 ## UI Testing
 - [PyAutoGUI](https://github.com/asweigart/pyautogui) - PyAutoGUI is a cross-platform GUI automation Python module for human beings.